ScottLogic/Technology-Carbon-Standard/pages/information/hardware/examples/server.md

 # Data Centre and Server Hardware Example

-To understand and estimate the carbon footprint associated with data centre hardware like servers, organisations must consider both the usage emissions from powering the infrastructure as well as the embodied emissions from manufacturing, transportation, and end-of-life across the full product life cycle.
+To understand and estimate the carbon footprint associated with data centre hardware like servers, organisations must consider both the usage emissions from powering the infrastructure and the embodied emissions from manufacturing, transportation, and end-of-life across the full product life cycle.

 [Read more about hardware life cycle emissions.](../../lifecycle)